Jul 11, 2025

 This course will familiarize students and mental health professionals with the history and development of professional ethics, standards, legal policies, case law, and implications for educational and community counseling settings.

-Prerequisite COUN 26501 with a minimum grade of D- and COUN 26523 with a minimum grade of D- and COUN 26526 with a minimum grade of D-
+Prerequisite Courses: COUN 26501 with a minimum grade of D- and COUN 26523 with a minimum grade of D- and COUN 26526 with a minimum grade of D-

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 • COUN 26607 - Children and Adolescent Counseling in Schools and Communities